kdalanon/LLM-AutoHotkey-Assistant/README.md

 Setting this to `isAutoPaste: true` will paste the response from the model directly in Markdown format.
 Remove it if you don't need Auto Paste functionality.

 > [!NOTE]
-> The app will automatically disable the Auto Paste functionality if it detects more than one model.
+> The app will automatically disable the Auto Paste functionality if more than one model is set.

 Difference between `isAutoPaste: true` and `Copy`: